detailyang/welcome/documentation/language/03_data_types.md

 Leo supports static arrays.
 Array types are declared as `[type; length]` and can be nested.
 Arrays cannot be empty nor modified.

 Arrays only support constant accesses.
-The accessor expression must be a constant integer.
+The accessor expression must be a constant expression.

 Arrays can contain primitive data types, structs, or arrays.
 Structs and records can also contain arrays.